Company

 Moroccan-born Richard Attias helped Klaus Schwab and his World Economic Forum (WEF) turn the Swiss ski town of Davos into ‘Davos’ – a byword for a what was once universally regarded as the most important annual gathering of the world’s power players.

-As the wave of globalisation that helped the WEF’s influence to grow has subsided, the organisation’s marquee conference has become somewhat less important, just as Attias (who ceased working with the WEF in 2008) has been building up another project.
+As the wave of globalisation that helped the WEF’s influence to grow has subsided, the organisation’s marquee conference has become somewhat less important, just as Attias (who ceased working with the WEF in 2008) was building up another project.

 As Attias told Spear’s in an exclusive interview, he and Saudi Crown Prince Mohammed bin Salman (MBS) first began seriously discussing ‘a major event’ in early 2017.
 By October of that year it was a reality, as 3,500 financiers, central bankers and political figures arrived at the Ritz-Carlton in Riyadh for the inaugural summit of the Future Investment Initiative (FII) – or, as it was dubbed by the media, ‘Davos in the Desert’.